WillBrennan/DigitClassifier/readme.md

 ```

 ###Performance
-Dataset followed the standard 80% train - 20% test split, when prediction was conducted on the test set it achieved an accuracy of 99.4% after approximitaly 90m training on a MacBook Pro (without using GPU).
+Dataset followed the standard 80% train - 20% test split, when prediction was conducted on the test set it achieved an accuracy of 99.4% after approximitaly 90m training on a MacBook Pro (with CUDA).
 In addition, here's a pretty confusion matrix.

 ![Confusion Matrix](https://raw.githubusercontent.com/WillBrennan/DigitClassifier/master/confusion.png "Confusion Matrix")